PatrickAcheson/practical-tasks-for-intern/PROJECT-IP-RECON/readme.md

 4. **Configuration**:
    - The tool should allow users to configure their API keys securely, either through environment variables or a configuration file.

+5. **Record Save**
+   - If IP address conclusion is deemed Malicious, write a record in into a database or file in appropriate file format.

 ## Non-Functional Requirements

 1. **Performance**: